Bruno Fernandes: Barcelona make bid for Man Utd target

 Barcelona have opened talks with Sporting Lisbon over a deal to sign Manchester United target Bruno Fernandes.

-Sky Sports News can confirm reports in Spain the Catalans have proposed signing him this summer until 2025 but will loan him to Valencia until the end of the 2020-21 season.
+Sky Sports News can confirm reports in Spain that Barcelona have proposed signing him this summer until 2025 but will loan him to Valencia until the end of the 2020-21 season.

 - Transfer Centre LIVE!